 A Commitment to Survivorship

 Cancer care does not end with treatment.
-NewYork-Presbyterian Lawrence Hospital recognizes the unique needs and challenges that cancer survivors may face after treatment.
+NewYork-Presbyterian Westchester (formerly Lawrence Hospital) recognizes the unique needs and challenges that cancer survivors may face after treatment.
 We are committed to providing comprehensive care for survivors through our Cancer Survivorship Clinical Program.
 This program is available to all survivors of cancer — no matter where you were treated.